Subconvexity bound for $\mathrm{GL(3)} \times \mathrm{GL(2)}$ $L$-functions in $\mathrm{GL(2)}$ spectral aspect: Preliminaries

 Let $\delta: \mathbb{Z} \to \{0,1\}$ be defined by

-The above delta symbol can be used to separate the oscillations involved in a sum.
-Further, we seek a Fourier expansion of $\delta(n)$.
-We mention here an expansion for $\delta(n)$ which is due to Duke, Friedlander and Iwaniec.
-Let $L\geq 1$ be a large number.
+The above function can be used to separate the oscillations involved in a sum, $\sum_{n \sim X}a(n)\, b(n)$, say.
+Furthermore, we seek a `nice' Fourier expansion of $\delta(n)$.
+We mention here an expansion for $\delta(n)$ due to Duke, Friedlander and Iwaniec (see \cite[Chapter 20]{i+k}).
+Let $L\geq 1$ be a large real number.
 For $n \in [-2L,2L]$, we have

 where $Q=2L^{1/2}$.
 The $\star$ on the sum indicates that the sum over $a$ is restricted by the condition $(a,q)=1$.
 The function $g$ is the only part in the above formula which is not explicitly given.
-Nevertheless, we only need the following two properties of $g$ in our analysis.
+Nevertheless, we only need the following properties of $g$ in our analysis.
+For any $B >1$, we have (see \cite[p.
+5-6]{munshi12})

-for any $B>1$.
-Using the second property of $g(q,x)$ we observe that the effective range of the integration in \eqref{deltasymbol} is $[-L^{\epsilon},L^{\epsilon}]$.
-We record the above observations in the following lemma. \begin{lemma} Let $\delta$ be as above and $g$ be a function satisfying \eqref{g properties}.
+Using the third property we observe that the effective range of the $x$-integral in \eqref{delta first expansion} is $[-Q^{\epsilon},\,Q^{\epsilon}]$.
+We record the above observations in the following lemma. \begin{lemma} Let $\delta$ be as above.
 Let $L\geq 1$ be a large parameter.
 Then, for $n \in [-2L,2L]$, we have